pgh-pep/pep_resources/Hardware/jetsonNano.md

 $ ping 8.8.8.8  # Test connection, should not return 0 as that means no connection to internet established
 ```

+Note: You can disconnect from a Wi-Fi network w/ `sudo nmcli c down <SSID>`

 ## 4. Set up SSH Connection